arthurkehrwald/MilkiPsyFrontend/README.md

 The frontend relies on data in a folder called 'MilkiPsyConfiguration' that must be present in the local Documents folder (Home directory on Linux).
 A working example can be found here.
 TODO: INSERT LINK

 ### Settings
-The file 'ServerAdress.json' in the root configuration folder defines the adress of the server the app will attempt to connect to.
+The file 'ServerAddress.json' in the root configuration folder defines the address of the server the app will attempt to connect to.

 | Key | Type | Meaning | Required |
 | - | - | - | - |